CME credit available from Harvard Medical School through November 2022.

-AF is the most common sustained cardiac arrhythmia, affecting about 5 million Americans.1 It substantially increases a patient’s risk for stroke, heart failure, hospitalization, and death.2 About 15% of strokes in the United States are caused by AF,3 and AF contributes to nearly 100,000 deaths in the U.S. every year.4 The primary goal of this educational program is to update primary care providers on the latest evidence for selecting an anticoagulant, review the role of rate control, and provide an overview of interventions used for managing rhythm.
+Atrial fibrillation (AF) is the most common sustained cardiac arrhythmia, affecting about 5 million Americans.1 It substantially increases a patient’s risk for stroke, heart failure, hospitalization, and death.2 About 15% of strokes in the United States are caused by AF,3 and AF contributes to nearly 100,000 deaths in the U.S. every year.4 The primary goal of this educational program is to update primary care providers on the latest evidence for selecting an anticoagulant, review the role of rate control, and provide an overview of interventions used for managing rhythm.

 Rate vs. rhythm control